 The policy is fine, but I do not believe the implementation and enforcement is very good.
-It is puzzling why bullying, classroom drama, and classroom control seem worse at CKS than the other schools our kids have attended in the area.
+It is puzzling why bullying, classroom drama, and classroom control seem so much worse at CKS than the public schools our kids have attended in the area.
 It seems like they put the kids together at CKS and then hope and pray for the best.

 A lot of busy work seems to get assigned at CKS.
 It may or may not help the students learn.
 I tend to agree that it can cause kids in the early years to get discouraged and give up on school before they have a chance to learn the basics.
 I think an emphasis on classroom control and reading is more important.